 This can sometimes lead to aggression towards their owners or other animals in the home.

 Lastly, bobcats are not domesticated animals and are not used to living with humans.

 This means that they can be quite difficult to handle and may require special care.

-Even when they are tamed, they can still be unpredictable and may bite or scratch their owners.
+Even when they are tamed, bobcats can still be dangerous for humans and pets as they may bite or scratch their owners.

 What Should You Do When Your Captivated Bobcat Gets Old?

 When your captivated bobcat gets old, you should take him to the vet more frequently for check-ups.

 This is to make sure that he is still healthy and to catch any health problems early.